How Many Hours Should Practice Drawing

 Determine Your Goals And What Level Of Proficiency You Want To Achieve In Drawing

 Before determining how many hours you should practice drawing, it is important to establish your goals and what level of proficiency you want to achieve.
-Are you looking to become a professional artist or simply improve your hobby?
+Do you want to become a professional artist or simply improve your hobby?
 Understanding your aspirations will help guide your practice sessions and give you a sense of direction.
 If you have specific goals in mind, such as mastering a certain technique or style, you may need to dedicate more time to practice.
 On the other hand, if you’re just looking to enjoy drawing as a recreational activity, a more flexible approach to practice may be suitable.

 Consider Your Current Skill Level And How Much Time You Can Commit To Practising Drawing